By Kendra Holliday | September 16, 2020

 So, yeah, this is me, right now.
 My friend Stan took these pics last week.

 I went to the doctor the other day for a physical and he said I’m in great health.
-I don’t take any medications, I have a strong libido, I have no disabilities at the moment, which is pretty fucking amazing for being a middle aged, hypochondriac mom.
+The only medication I take is Estradiol cream, I have a strong libido, I have no disabilities at the moment, which is pretty fucking amazing for being a crone in training.
 I fight hard to keep positive, but it pays off.